St. Lawrence University

 “Board” means the University’s Board of Trustees.

-“Compensation” means direct or indirect remuneration, as well as gifts or favors that are not insubstantial.
+“Compensation” means direct or indirect remuneration, as well as gifts, favors or loans that are not insubstantial.

 “Conflict of Interest” means any situation, circumstance or state of affairs in which an individual is in a position to approve or influence University policies or actions which: (1) involve personal interests or Financial Interests of the individual that may be inconsistent with, or divergent from, the interests of the University; or (2) could ultimately harm or benefit financially: (a) the individual; (b) any member of his or her Immediate Family; or (c) any entity in which any individual described in clause (a) or (b) of this definition has a five percent or greater ownership or beneficial interest, with respect to which any such individual serves as a director or officer, or over whose activities or decisions any such individual has the ability to exercise control.
 Without limiting the foregoing, any interest in a Related Party Transaction shall constitute a Conflict of Interest.